soffes/blog/published/2008-09-22-music-podcast-and-years/music-podcast-and-years.markdown

 ---
-title: Music Podcast and Years
+tags:
-categories: music
+- music
 ---

+# Music Podcast and Years

 So [@aadom](http://twitter.com/Aadom) on [Twitter](http://twitter.com/soffes) said it would be a good idea to podcast all of my music for [The Experiment](http://samsoff.es/music).
 I thought that sounded like a good plan, so I did.
 You can check out the [podcast feed](http://feeds2.feedburner.com/samsoffes/the-experiment) or the [music area](http://samsoff.es/music) to subscribe.